What Design Features Should be Considered for Police Lockers?

 - CS gas canisters

 The following points are key design features to consider for Police Lockers:

 A Charging Station in Police Lockers

-Charging stations inside police lockers are important to keep devices in charge.
-Having charging lockers means gadgets can be charged during off hours and ready for use on the working day.
+- Charging stations inside police lockers are important to keep devices in charge.
+Having charging lockers means gadgets can be charged during off-hours and ready for use on a working day.

 Police Lockers with Drawers

 - Drawers provide a separate compartment and are great for storing heavier bulkier items such as boots.
 They can be the same depth as the locker.
 Drawers can also be made deeper and fitted with a bench on top to serve as a seat and provide additional storage.